California Fiduciary e-file Program - Frequently Asked Questions

 5. Is Fiduciary e-file Mandatory?

 Fiduciaries are not included in the individual e-file mandate at this time.
-We will reevaluate the fiduciary e-file program at the end of 2017 for potential inclusion in the mandate beginning in January 2018.
 For more information about the IRS mandate, see Tax Return Preparers Must Use IRS e-file.

 6. What are the benefits of Fiduciary e-file?